-This is mostly viable only if you manage to accumulate a good number of social media followers.
+Sponsors on social media are viable if you manage to accumulate a high number of social media followers.
 You can then use sites like ShoutCart to sell Instagram shoutouts.
-If you go that route make sure you also outline in your bio that people can contact you directly to advertise.
+If you go that route, make sure you also outline in your bio that people can contact you directly to advertise.

 This is an option for people who aren’t photographers and don’t want to learn the skill.
 The approach is simple: Hire freelance photographers to shoot for you and then sell the content on stock photography sites or use any of the alternative approaches mentioned above.
 This way, you don’t do any of the work but still get to reap the benefits.

 One thing to note though is that, as mentioned earlier in this post, this approach carries quite a bit of risk, since you have to invest in hiring a freelancer to take the photos for you and then you may not be able to make any money off them.
 For finding and hiring freelancers, simply refer to the “Going Freelance” section above and use the suggested sites.

 The Wrap Up

 Whether you’re currently a photographer or not, this post should help you get your feet wet using several different methods that help you make money off your photos.
 Stock photography isn’t the only way to go – we’ve also discussed several other methods above.